 Last page update:

-Until further notice, all travellers holding a virtual ABTC will need to apply for a visa to enter the Russian Federation.
+Until further notice, all travellers holding a virtual ABTC will need to apply for a visa to enter the Russian Federation and the People’s Republic of China.
 This notice does not apply to travellers who are still able to present a physical ABTC.
-If you have any further questions about this matter please contact your Home Economy.
+If you have any further questions about this matter, please contact your home economy.

-APEC Business Mobility Group launched the virtual ABTC during APEC Leader’s Week in November 2020.
+The APEC Business Mobility Group launched the virtual APEC Business Travel Card (ABTC) during APEC Leader’s Week in November 2020.

-The virtual ABTC is an innovative new method for travelling on the ABTC and brings the existing Scheme into the digital era, providing the much-valued service on cardholders’ smart devices.
+The virtual ABTC is an innovative new method for travelling with the ABTC.
+It brings the existing scheme into the digital era, providing the much-valued service through cardholders’ smart devices.
 The virtual ABTC is a more secure, efficient, convenient and user-friendly service and importantly, it provides real-time updates, so that a cardholder can immediately benefit from using their virtual ABTC.

-The virtual ABTC employs security features to provide economies greater confidence that a digital ABTC and cardholder are genuine.
+The virtual ABTC employs security features to provide economies greater confidence to determine that a digital ABTC and cardholder are genuine.
 These features include: